Blu-Phoenix/hello-world/README.md

 First repository

 Hello,
-  This is my very first anything on github, so I am testing things out.
+  this is my very first anything on github, so I am testing things out.

 - Shawn Royer